 Fedora CoreOS provides atomic updates and rollbacks via OSTree deployments.

-By default, the OS performs continuous auto-updates via two components:
+By default, the OS performs continual auto-updates via two components:

-The Zincati service runs on a Fedora CoreOS node and checks with the remote Cincinnati service to see when updates are available.
-It can be configured with a custom "rollout wariness" value (see documentation) to let the server know how eager, or how risk-averse the node is to receiving updates.
+The local Zincati agent periodically checks with a remote service to see when updates are available.
+A custom "rollout wariness" value (see documentation) can be provided to let the server know how eager, or how risk-averse, the node is to receiving updates.

-rollout_wariness can be a floating point value between
+rollout_wariness parameter can be set to a floating point value between

 0.0 (most eager) and

-1.0 (most conservative).
-In order to receive updates very early in the phased rollout cycle, a node can be configured with a low
+In order to receive updates very early in the phased rollout cycle, a node can be configured with a low value (e.g.

-In order to finalize an OS update, a machine needs to perform a reboot.
-As this is an invasive action which may cause service disruption, Zincati allows the cluster administrator to control when nodes are allowed to reboot in order to finalize updates.
+To finalize an OS update, the machine must reboot.
+As this is an invasive action which may cause service disruption, Zincati allows the cluster administrator to control when nodes are allowed to reboot for update finalization.

 The following finalization strategies are available:

-use an external lock-manager to reboot a fleet of machines in a coordinated way
+Use an external lock-manager to coordinate the reboot of a fleet of machines.

-For further documentation on how to configure updates finalization, check Zincati documentation on updates strategy.
+For further details on updates finalization, check the Zincati documentation.